Abdurauf-Mc/Abdurauf-Mc/README.md

 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me: shoot me an email at aakhmedovhsa.2022@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am a nerd taking Calc 2 in my junior of high school
+- ⚡ Fun fact: I am a nerd taking Calc 2 in my junior year of high school